 There have been many types of malware, ever since the dawn of computers.
 While initially, it was for fun, back in the days of QDOS, malware creating and distribution is now a full-time business, with the end gains being the same as any other for-profit business.
-This article looks at the Macro Virus and talks about how to stay safe from macro-targeted malware.
+This article examines the Macro Virus and discusses strategies for staying safe from macro-targeted malware.
 Please note that both “macro virus” and “macro targeted malware” refer to the same thing.

 What is Macro Virus in Office